xdrpp/goxdr/cmd/goxdr/goxdr.1.md

 the type of `val` depending on what is being marshaled:

 * For bool and all 32-bit numeric types (including the size of variable-length arrays), `val` is passed as a pointer implementing `XdrNum32`, which allows the value to be extracted and set as a `uint32`.

 * For all 64-bit numeric types, `val` is passed as a pointer implementing `XdrNum64`, which allows the value to be extracted and set as a `uint64`.

 * For `struct` and `union` types, `val` is just a pointer to the type being marshaled.
-However, these types implement the `XdrAggregate` interface, which allows the `Marshal` method of `XDR` to call the `XdrRecurse(x XDR, name string)` method on `val` to recurse through all fields of `val`.
+However, these types implement the `XdrAggregate` interface, which allows the `Marshal` method of `XDR` to call the `XdrRecurse(x XDR, name string)` method on `val` to recurse through all fields of `val`.  `union` types also implement the `XdrUnion` interface.

 * `enum` types are also passed as a simple pointer to the underlying field, but `enum` types implement `XdrNum32` instead of `XdrAggregate`.
+They also implement the `XdrEnum` interface, which provides access to symbolic names via the `XdrEnumNames() map[int32]string` method.

 * Fixed-length arrays (other than `opaque[]`) are passed to `Marshal` as a defined type implementing `XdrArray`.
 Calling `XdrRecurse()` on this defined type iterates over the array to marshal each element individually.

 * Variable-length arrays (other than `opaque<>`) are passed first as a pointer to a defined type implementing the `XdrVec` and `XdrAggregate` interfaces.
 If `Marshal` calls the `XdrRecurse` function (as for a `struct` or `union`), it recurses, first calling `Marshal` on a value of `XdrSize`, then on each element of the vector.

 * Similar to variable-length arrays, pointers use a defined type that implements the `XdrPtr` and `XdrAggregate` interfaces.
 When recursing, `Marshal` is called first on another defined type that implements the `XdrNum32` interface (capable of containing the value 0 or 1 to indicate nil or value-present), then, if the pointer is non-nil, it calls `Marshal` on the underlying value.

 * `string` is passed as an `XdrString`, which also encodes the size bound of the string and implements the `XdrVarBytes` and `XdrBytes` interfaces.

 * `opaque<>` is passed as an `XdrVecOpaque` structure, which also implements the `XdrVarBytes` and `XdrBytes` interfaces.

 * `opaque[]` is passed as an `XdrArrayOpaque` (user-defined slice type pointing to the entire array).
 This type implements `XdrBytes` but not `XdrVarBytes`.

 For most types, the original type or a pointer to it can be retrieved via the `XdrPointer()` and `XdrValue()` methods, which return an